contentstack/gatsby-source-contentstack/README.md

       //Optional: Specify the header to be passed to Contentstack API
       enableEarlyAccessKey: 'x-header-ea'

-      //Optional: Specify list of headers to be passed to Contentstack API.
+      //Optional: Specify list of headers to be passed to Contentstack API for the key specified in enableEarlyAccessKey.
+The Value should be a string.
+In case of multiple headers, separate them with a comma.
+For eg:'header1,header2'
-      enableEarlyAccessValue: ['newcda','taxonomy']
+      enableEarlyAccessValue: 'newcda,taxonomy'

     },
   },